Consultation

 The practitioner evaluates facial symmetry, bone structure, soft tissue distribution, skin quality, and the dynamic movement patterns associated with each treatment area.
 The history taking covers your current medications, any previous injectable or surgical procedures, relevant health conditions, and any prior reactions or complications.
 From this assessment, the practitioner develops a treatment plan that reflects your specific anatomy and circumstances.

 Results vary between individuals.
 What the assessment finds in one patient may be different from what it finds in another patient with a similar presenting concern, which is why templated treatment protocols are not used here.
-All treatments at Core Aesthetics are consultation-based and individually assessed.
+All treatments at Core Aesthetics are consultation based and individually assessed.

 About This Information

 The information on this page is provided for general educational purposes.
 It is not a substitute for clinical advice and does not constitute a recommendation that you proceed with any particular treatment.
-Cosmetic injectable treatments are prescription medical procedures.
+Aesthetic treatments are prescription medical procedures.
 They carry risks that vary between individuals and that must be assessed and discussed in a clinical context before any treatment decision is made.

 At Core Aesthetics, Corey Anderson assesses every patient individually.
 The consultation is the point at which your specific anatomy, medical history, and goals are evaluated together.
 No treatment is offered at a first appointment, and no treatment is appropriate for everyone.
 This page is a starting point, a way to understand what is involved before you decide whether a consultation is the right next step for you.